jkunimune/nibasa/misc.md

 # other stuff

-hello, I'm the scientific advisor to the new country of Hopeland (soon to be calld Asadesa). subsequent to my primary policy goals of promoting nuclear energy and the new decimal time system, I am constructing a language for use in Hopeland. it will be based primarily on Pandunia, but I want to comb thru the grammar, comparing it against that of Lidepla and Globasa for any good ideas.

-tese | eng:thesis, por:tese, spa:may:tesis, fra:thèse, deu:These, rus:те́зис (tézis), tur:tez, ara:, fas:تز (tez), jpn:テーゼ (tēze), kor:테제 (teje) + swa:utetezi
-alkasus, alkol, alkali -> kasus, kohol, kali bucha -> buchar (check transcription of "-er") gomu -> kauchu klien -> kek kave, tolera, rezerve -> kava, toler, rezerva tong -> tung hogo sanduku -> foto sanduku minor -> legu an zai -> hin astatin -> astate redi -> junbei dokumen, restorante, hidrargente -> dokum, restoran, hidrargen zou -> zo zoku -> zuka
-Koran -> Quran
-lin -> liny to make room for lin=neighbor lanca -> jeta to make room for lance pulse could actually be better than darbe?

-one simple root dictionary, organized by lexical category one printed dictionary one printed textbook one printed light learning book (with basic words, examples, useful phrases, and a small glossary) book of word puzzles

-cut off all unnecessary letters; words that end in consonants are a-ok and will help reduce hiatus

-the suffixes *ce*, *jen*, *gu*, *fa*, and *te* are often left out when the context is clear, much like in English:
-- *mural*, short for *mural art*
-- *tele-fon*, short for *tele-fon-macin*

 English relative clauses restrict several useful formations: putting a prepositional phrase before the part of the sentence with the relative pronoun